Mark-Marks/hammer/README.md

 command_buffer.add(entity, component) -- This runs after all of the systems run; no data changes while things are running
 ```

-### ref
+### Ref

 A [ref](/lib/utilities/ref.luau) allows for storing and getting entities via some form of reference.\
-This is particularly useful for situations where you reconcile entities into your world from a foreign place, e.g. from across a networking boundary.
+This is particularly useful for situations where you reconcile entities into your world from a foreign place, e.g. from across a networking boundary, or need an easy way to get an entity from an object, e.g. a player.
 ```luau
 local ref = hammer.ref(world)